 Let them be the active participant, so that they realize what you’re going through and are able to relate and feel much like you did in to them.
 They need to voluntarily show empathy and offer help.
 This practice will help raise their emotional quotient and in the long run, transform them into a hardcore empath.

 Related: How An Empath Faces Rejections

 3. Make Them Relate To Other People’s Pain

 While it is important to be empathic to close ones, your child should also be equally compassionate towards other people.
 Take them out to different places.
 Tell them how people suffer in this world.
 Show them some real world examples.

 Make them relate to their sufferings as if they’re their own.
 Allow them to immerse themselves totally in others’ pain.
 Only then can they truly understand the meaning of empathy.
 Read them tragedies from across the globe, so that they get to know why people suffer, so that they cultivate enough compassion to not be hesitant to render a helping hand to others.

 In the first point we covered the importance of showing children the empathy when they are facing issues.
 But what people fail to realize is that sharing casual moments adds to the benefit.
 Even just being there and accompanying them helps generate a positive aura which in turn fuels empathic feelings and emotions.

-This not only works for the child, but also creates an overall positive atmosphere in the house.
+This not only works for the child but also creates an overall positive atmosphere in the house.
 Spending time together has always been appreciated as the defining trait of a healthy family.
-Especially in this day and age, when people lead a more individualistic life, severed from love and warmth of the close ones.
+Especially in this day and age, when people lead a more individualistic life, severed from the love and warmth of the close ones.

 Social media has isolated human beings form a social animal into coiling up in their solitary shells.
 Given the situation, it has become all the more important that we make them live the real world accompanying people than gazing all day at digital interfaces.